 The fasted cardio mythology is dense.
 Here are the major errors to drop.

-• You must do it every day.
-Two to four sessions per week capture most of the metabolic flexibility benefit.
+- You must do it every day.
+Two to four sessions per week capture many of the metabolic flexibility benefits.

 How ooddle Applies This

 For Explorer members on the free plan, fasted cardio appears as an optional protocol with simple guidelines.
 The Core plan at twenty-nine dollars per month personalizes session length and intensity based on your sleep, hunger, and training history.
-The Pass plan, coming soon at seventy-nine dollars per month, integrates fasted cardio with metabolic data for advanced training.
+The Pass plan at seventy-nine dollars per month integrates fasted cardio with metabolic data for advanced training and adapts the prescription as your fitness shifts.

 Use fasted cardio if it fits your life.
 Skip it if it does not.
-The total picture matters more than the morning protocol.
+The total picture matters more than the morning protocol, and the research has been clear about that for over a decade.